Use Lymwave with Windsurf through MCP

 Explore Lymwave workflows for SEO, AEO, and GEO

-Use the dashboard for planning and reporting, and follow Windsurf MCP testing for Cascade, repository, and pull-request content work.
+Use the dashboard for planning and reporting, and follow the Windsurf MCP workflow for Cascade, repository, and pull-request content work.